ds-modules/curriculum-guide/workflow/collecting-assignments.md

 ## OK

 [OK](https://okpy.org/) is a tool that contains functionality for submitting and grading notebooks.
 OK can be used to test code in the notebooks, submit assignments by just running one cell, and grade submissions through the online interface.
 OK has many advanced features that you can learn more about through their website.
 This guide will cover just the basics of using the system.
 There are two parts that you will interact with when using OK for your classes: the OK web interface at `okpy.org` and configuration files that are needed for each assignment.
+The web interface will be used for initial course setup, adding assignments to OK, and grading.
+The configuration files are needed to run tests and submit notebooks through JupyterHub.

 ### Initial Course Setup